-The junior engineers reported that they now feel significantly more equipped to take part in public engagement, with 54% of junior engineers feeling fairly well equipped before the project, but this increased to 68% after the project, with 38% indicating they were very well equipped.
+The junior engineers reported that they now feel significantly more equipped to take part in public engagement; 54% of junior engineers felt fairly well equipped before the project and this increased to 68% after the project, with 38% indicating they were very well equipped.
 Similarly, the mean score on the Engineering Outreach Self-Efficacy Scale significantly improved from 6.80 to 8.41 (out of 10).
 This indicates that the engineers are now much more confident to undertake education outreach, and are then more likely to continue public engagement following the project.

 The report therefore concludes that mentoring is highly important to ensure a supportive workplace, which means that women are more likely to be retained in the engineering industry.

 The full reportcan be downloaded from the UWE research repository and a paper in Journal of Science Communication, drawing on the results, is now available (open access).